Introduction of State Legislation

 - Referral to Other Chamber: After a bill has been passed in one chamber, it is referred to the other one.
 The legislation then follows the same basic procedure in the second chamber.
 The bill may be approved, rejected, changed, or ignored.
 If it is approved with no or only minor changes, the bill is sent back to the first chamber for agreement.

 Frequently similar bills go through the Senate and House at the same time.
 But both chambers must pass identical legislation in order for it to be sent to the President.
-If there are significant differences to the legislation, a committee is formed to reconcile the House and Senate versions and a report is written of the recommendation for changes.
-If the committee cannot reach an agreement the legislation dies.
-If a report is made then both the House and the Senate must vote again to approve the legislation.
+If there are significant differences in the legislation, a committee is formed to reconcile the House and Senate versions, and a report is written of the recommendation for changes.
+If the committee cannot reach an agreement, the legislation dies.
+If a report is made, then both the House and the Senate must vote again to approve the legislation.

 Action by the President